 You want to further your business, which is why you should think about attending a food show.
 Here are three of the best:

 Sirha (Salon International de la Restauration, de l’Hôtellerie et de l’Alimentation)

-This bi-yearly food trade show is billed as the world hospitality and food service event.
+This bi-yearly food trade show billed as the world hospitality and food service event.
 It is held in odd-numbered years in Lyon, France, which means that the next one will be from January 23-27, 2021.

 With more than 200,000 attendees, Sirha divides its exhibits into 12 sectors over 140,000 square meters.
 Sections include Bakery/Pastry, Kitchen Equipment, Agrofood Products, and Tableware/Decoration.
 Here, you will be able to sample and check out the latest global trends in food and hospitality.

-Sirha also plays host to many competitions, including two major international gastronomy contests: Bocuse d’Or and Coupe du Monde de la Pâtisserie.
+Additionally, Shira plays host to many competitions, including two major international gastronomy contests: Bocuse d’Or and Coupe du Monde de la Pâtisserie.
 The participants perform live in front of the audience, making these demonstrations of new techniques and skills as well.